Josep Tarradellas Barcelona-El Prat

 On 6 June 2011, the airport's name was officially changed to Barcelona-El Prat, in response to a request from the Town Council of El Prat de Llobregat, to ensure a standardised name for the airport installations, as the general public and the media were in the habit of calling the airport "Barcelona" or "El Prat" interchangeably.
 On 1 March 2019, the official name was changed and became Josep Tarradellas Barcelona-El Prat in recognition of and respect for the historic role of the president of the Generalitat de Catalunya on the 30th anniversary of his death.

 On 24 March, 2022, the airport's parallel runways will change their name.
-Runway 25R/07L, the closest to Terminal T2, will be identified as 24R/06L, while 25L/07R, which is closer to the sea, will become 24L/06R.
+Runway 25R/07L, the closest to Terminal T2, is identified as 24R/06L, while 25L/07R, which is closer to the sea, becomes 24L/06R.
 These designation changes are due to an orientation adjustment, since the runway departure points are assigned from the first two figures corresponding to the departure points, which change gradually due to the continuous variation in the magnetic North’s position.